ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 ### The Stages of Research Software Development

-Research software development covers a lot of ground &mdash; it's the development of software for research, and research is a broad endevour that covers a lot of use cases.
+Research software development covers a lot of ground &mdash; it's the development of software for research, and research is a broad endeavour that covers a lot of use cases.

 The part of research software development that I find the most interesting is the part that _is a research effort itself_; the creation of new simulation methods, new data analysis techniques,